ManageIQ/manageiq-documentation/managing_providers/containers_providers/red_hat_openshift_providers.md

 ## Obtaining an OpenShift Container Platform Management Token

-When deploying OpenShift using `openshift-ansible-3.0.20` (or later versions), the OpenShift Container Platform [service account](https://docs.openshift.com/container-platform/4.5/authentication/understanding-and-creating-service-accounts.html) and [roles](https://docs.openshift.com/container-platform/4.5/authentication/understanding-and-creating-service-accounts.html#service-accounts-granting-roles_understanding-service-accounts) required by {{ site.data.product.title_short }} are installed by default.

-For newer versions of OpenShift you have to create a service-account with the proper permissions for {{ site.data.product.title_short }}.
+First you have to create a service-account with the proper permissions for {{ site.data.product.title_short }}.

 1. Create a namespace for the service account
    ```